MicrosoftDocs/azure-docs/articles/container-apps/key-vault-certificates-manage.md

 author: craigshoemaker
 ms.service: azure-container-apps
 ms.topic: how-to
-ms.date: 05/09/2024
+ms.date: 08/14/2024
 ms.author: cshoe
 ---

-# Import certificates from Azure Key Vault to Azure Container Apps (preview)
+# Import certificates from Azure Key Vault to Azure Container Apps

 You can set up Azure Key Vault to manage your container app's certificates to handle updates, renewals, and monitoring.
 Without Key Vault, you're left managing your certificate manually, which means you can't manage certificates in a central location and can't take advantage of lifecycle automation or notifications.